mediachain/mediachain/rfc/mediachain-rfc-4.md

 mediachain statement and may very well work with small datasets.
 However, this process is extremely inefficient for large datasets with millions of artefacts.
-Firstly, the metadata need to published to IPLD, a process which may be lengthy and resource hungry.
+Firstly, the metadata need to published to IPFS, a process which may be lengthy and resource hungry.
 Secondly, a cryptographic signature needs to be generated for each statement, a process which is also computationally expensive.
 And then there is the traffic required for propagating statements in the network, which can